 “The more elements we can divide an airplane wing into, the more precise the simulation will be.
 Earlier on we could divide a wing into cubes of 8x8x8 centimetres.
 But a few years ago we decided to try to achieve higher precision,” Ole Sigmund explains.

 The task was so huge it could not be solved using the supercomputers located in Denmark.
 So the Danish scientists applied for execution time at the European supercomputing collaboration PRACE (Partnership for Advanced Computing in Europe).
 They asked for 12 million CPU-hours on up to 30.000 processors.

 PRACE approved and the researchers were granted execution time on the French supercomputer CURIE.
 CURIE is accessed through international research networks.

-The DTU researchers are preparing a scientific article about their results.
-And the project’s success has given them a taste for more:
+A scientific article about the results has been published in Nature and the project’s success has given the engineers a taste for more: